snowplow-referer-parser/referer-parser/ruby/README.md

 ## Copyright and license

-The referer-parser Ruby library is copyright 2012-2013 Snowplow Analytics Ltd.
+The referer-parser Ruby library is copyright 2014 Inside Systems, Inc.

 Licensed under the [Apache License, Version 2.0] [license] (the "License");
 you may not use this software except in compliance with the License.